cyb3r-anarch/pptux/README.md

 ### Customization

-You can customize the wordlist used in the typing test by navigating to `resources/wordlists/english` and modifying the words in the file.
-Each word should be on a separate line with a space at the end.
+You can customize the wordlist used in the typing test by navigating to `resources/wordlists/english` and modifying the words in the file. **Each word should be on a separate line with a space at the end**.

 ## TODO